Conjugacy classes of centralizers in unitary groups

-In this section, we introduce the unitary groups.
-For details, reader can consult Grove~\cite{Gv} or any other textbook on the subject of classical groups.
-Let $\mathbb F$ be a field with a non-trivial Galois automorphism $\sigma$ of order $2$ which, to simplify notation, we denote by $\bar a=\sigma(a)$.
-The sub-field of $\mathbb F$ fixed by $\sigma$ is denoted by $\mathbb F_0$.
-Let $V$ be a vector space over $\mathbb F$.
-A hermitian form on $V$ is a map $B\colon V\times V\rightarrow \mathbb F$ which is linear in the first coordinate and satisfies $B(u,v)=\overline{ B(v,u)}$ for all $u,v \in V $.
+Usually, to define the unitary group we begin with a field $\mathbb F$ and a non-trivial Galois automorphism $\sigma$ of order $2$ on it.
 We consider only non-degenerate hermitian forms.
-An isometry of $(V,B)$ is called a unitary transformation and the set of all such transformations is called {\bf unitary group} $U(V,B)=\{g\in GL(V) \mid B(u,v)=B(g(u), g(v)), \forall u,v\in V\}$.
-There could be more than one hermitian form up to equivalence over a given field and similarly more than one non-isomorphic unitary group.
+An isometry of $(V,B)$ is a linear map $g\in GL(V)$ such that $B(u,v)=B(g(u),g(v))$ for all $u,v\in V$.
+Such maps are called unitary transformations and the set of all such transformations is called the {\bf unitary group} $U(V,B)$.
+There could be more than one hermitian form, up to equivalence, over a given field and similarly more than one non-isomorphic unitary group.
+For example, when $\mathbb F=\mathbb C$ with conjugation then the hermitian forms are given by signature.
+However, over a finite field, there is a unique hermitian form (see~\cite{Gv} Corollary 10.4).
 We discuss some of the cases in Section~\ref{counting}.

 To study $z$-classes, it is important to understand the conjugacy classes first.
 This has been well understood for classical groups through the work of Asai, Ennola, Macdonald, Milnor, Springer-Steinberg, Wall, Williamson~\cite{As,En,Ma,Mi,SS,Wa,Wi} and many others.
 Since the unitary group is a subgroup of $GL_n(\mathbb F)$ one hopes to exploit the theory of canonical forms to get the conjugacy classes in the unitary group.
-For our exposition we follow Springer-Steinberg~\cite{SS}.
+For our exposition, we follow Springer-Steinberg~\cite{SS}.
 We begin with recalling notation involved in the description of conjugacy classes.

-\subsection{Self-U-reciprocal Polynomials}
+\subsection{Self-U-reciprocal polynomials}